 Profitability, bankability, rough and polished inventory levels are top of mind of all diamond companies, impacting day to day decisions.
 To compound this, developments such as automated manufacturing, Lab Grown Diamonds and what consumers demand from our supply chain will have an impact on everyone’s future in the diamond business.

-Within this context of disruptive change, there is a real and immediate need for the industry to convene and engage in forthright debate.
+Within this context of disruptive change, there was a real and immediate need for the industry to convene and engage in forthright debate.

-The 4th Dubai Diamond Conference (DDC) has precisely this objective; to understand how these disruptive forces could affect the diamond industry as we know it today and what opportunities there are to create change in our sector.
-To truly do this we need to tackle the issues head on and not be scared to enter uncharted waters.
+The 4th Dubai Diamond Conference (DDC) took a look at how these disruptive forces could affect the diamond industry, and the opportunities there are to create change in our sector.
+We tackled the issues head on and were not scared to enter uncharted waters.

-Disruption in Diamonds: Harnessing innovation and technology for a positive change is an apt theme for DDC, and stakeholders from across the diamond spectrum will be in the room to share their views.
+Disruption in Diamonds: Harnessing innovation and technology for a positive change was an apt theme for DDC, and stakeholders from across the diamond spectrum came together to share their views.

-Join over 400 government officials, financiers, retailers and investors at the Dubai Diamond Conference in September 2019, and help shape a positive future for the diamond industry.
+Over 400 government officials, financiers, retailers and investors joined the Dubai Diamond Conference in September 2019, and helped shape a positive future for the diamond industry.

 Technological advancements in diamond manufacturing processes have led to increased automation.
 What this would mean is a dramatically less labour intensive process, whereby we can get from a rough to polished product with limited intervention.
 There are a handful of technological companies pursuing this aim.

 In parallel, developments in automated polished grading entails a transition from human quality judgement to technology based judgement.